ThushithaR/Github_for_Music/README.md

 uvicorn main:app --reload
 ```

-Make sure `ffmpeg` is installed on your system.
+1. Make sure `ffmpeg` is installed on your system.
+2. Please make use of an API key from **https://aistudio.google.com/** to make use of the semantic addressing feature of recorded audio clips.
 ---
 Use this link for a tutorial on how to install `ffmpeg`: **https://youtu.be/JR36oH35Fgg?si=6KanfIbI4freoG86**